hemerajs/hemera-rabbitmq/README.md

   function(req, reply) {
     // In case of pub / sub you can't reply
-    // In case of request / reply you can reply only with valid json }
+    // In case of request / reply you can reply only with valid json
+    // In case of error or crash the message is redelivered }
 )
 ```